The Adventures of Greggery Peccary: Variation

-Zappa played an unreleased early version of this piece from an acetate disc) on 99.1 WPLR FM radio in Connecticut on April 23, 1975.
-In this version Zappa introduces Quentin Robert DeNameland as the greatest living "two headed philostopher" known to mankind.
-Quentin's philosophical spiel (Zappa's voice effected by a variable speed oscillator a la "Dumb All Over" on You Are What You Is) goes on quite a bit longer than the official released Studio Tan versions or the Läther version.
-The spiel is specifically colored (in a madrigal style) by the musical accompaniment.
+Zappa played an unreleased early version of this piece from an acetate disc on 99.1 WPLR FM radio in Connecticut on April 23, 1975.
+In this version Zappa introduces Quentin Robert DeNameland as the greatest living "two-headed philostopher" known to mankind.
+DeNameLand's philosophical spiel (delivered in Zappa's voice manipulated by a variable speed oscillator, in the style of "Dumb All Over" on You Are What You Is) lasts longer than the Studio Tan or Läther versions.
+The spiel is accompanied (in a madrigal style) by the musical accompaniment.
 The following is the entire philosophical speech as noted in the Zappa book, Them or Us.

 Well folks as you can see for yourself the way this clock over here is behaving: time is an affliction.
 Now this might be cause for alarm on a portion of you that's from a certain experience I tend to proclaim: the eons are closing.
 Now what does this mean precisely to the layman?

 Simply this: Momentarily the need for the construction of the new light will no longer exist.
 Of course some of you will think, "Who is he to fell me from this light?"
 But in all seriousness, ladies and gentlemen, a quick glance at the erratic behavior of the large precision built time delineating apparatus beside me will show that it is perhaps only a few moments now...
 Look how funny it's going around there!
 Personally, I find mechanical behavior of this nature to be highly suspicious.
 When such a device doesn't go normal, the implication of such a behavior bodes not well (if you know what I mean).
 And quite naturally ladies and gentlemen if the mechanism in question is entrusted with the task of the delineation of time itself and ahh if such a mechanism goes "On the bum".... or the fritz...
 Well, it spells trouble.

 The outro music of Greggery Peccary in this version is also quite different from the official CD released versions.
-In this version Zappa opts for a tighter, less cluttered bravado sort of ending featuring a cartoonish, cascading marimba part.
+In this version Zappa opts for a tighter, less cluttered bravura ending featuring a cartoonish, cascading marimba part.

 Part of the story (Greggery driving his little red Volkswagen and hitting Billy the Mountain) is visualized in Baby Snakes.